 Local Housing Allowance (LHA) rates

-The Local Housing Allowance (LHA) rate (PDF 96.7KB) is the maximum Housing Benefit allowed for most private tenants.
+The Local Housing Allowance (LHA) rate (link opens in new window) is the maximum Housing Benefit allowed for most private tenants.
 Your individual LHA rate depends on where you live, and how many bedrooms you need for your household.

 Where you live

 Central Bedfordshire is divided into 4 areas for LHA, called Broad Rental Market Areas (BRMAs).
 To find out which one you live in, download a list of parishes by BRMA (link opens in new window) or visit the Valuation Office Agency (link opens in new window) to search by postcode.
 Please contact us for advice if you are not sure which BRMA you live in.

 How many bedrooms you need

 You are entitled to one bedroom for each of the following, up to a maximum of 4 bedrooms:

 - any other adult (aged 16 or over)